 MacRitchie Reservoir TreeTop Walk

-Being a weekend, the MacRitchie trail is the perfect place to see nature and escape the city, and despite this knowledge I didn’t consider this until I arrived at the entrance to the TreeTop Walk and the queue waiting patiently.
+Being a weekend, the MacRitchie trail is the perfect place to see nature and escape the city, and despite this knowledge, I didn’t consider this until I arrived at the entrance to the TreeTop Walk and the queue waiting patiently.
 Thankfully, the lines moved fast and the monkeys kept me occupied as they scared people.

 If you do take the trail please don’t scream when the monkeys come near you.
-After spending half an hour watching the cheeky creatures scaring groups of Chinese and South Korean tourists – and having them yell, stamp and try to scary off the monkeys – I worked out that they wanted one of two things: to cross the path the people were blocking without getting too close to humans or making sure you didn’t have any food they could snatch.
+After spending half an hour watching the cheeky creatures scaring groups of Chinese and South Korean tourists – and having them yell, stamp and try to scare off the monkeys – I worked out that they wanted one of two things: to cross the path the people were blocking without getting too close to humans or making sure you didn’t have any food they could snatch.

 Just move to the side and let them cross back and forth and if you have food, keep it away from them and take your trash with you.
 One monkey was pretty adamant at ripping open a juice box to enjoy the last sweet dregs left by a careless visitor.